astropy/astropy/docs/cosmology/index.rst

 above example, type ``cosmo.`` at the IPython prompt and then press the tab key.

-All of these methods also accept an array of redshifts as input:
+All of these methods also accept an arbitrarily shaped array of redshifts as input:

 .. doctest-requires:: scipy